Secobarbital

-Secobarbital (as the sodium salt, originally marketed by Eli Lilly and Company for the treatment of insomnia, and subsequently by other companies as described below, under the brand name Seconal) is a short-acting barbiturate derivative drug that was patented in 1934 in the United States.
-It possesses anaesthetic, anticonvulsant, anxiolytic, sedative, and hypnotic properties.
+Secobarbital, sold under the brand name Seconal among others, is a short-acting barbiturate drug originally used for the treatment of insomnia.
+It was patented by Eli Lilly and Company in 1934 in the United States.
+It possesses anesthetic, anticonvulsant, anxiolytic, sedative, and hypnotic properties.
 In the United Kingdom, it was known as quinalbarbitone.
-It is the most frequently used drug in physician-assisted suicide within the United States.
-Secobarbital is considered to be an obsolete sedative-hypnotic (sleeping pill), and as a result, it has largely been replaced by the benzodiazepine family.
-Seconal was widely abused, known on the street as "red devils" or "reds".
+Secobarbital is considered to be an obsolete sedative-hypnotic (sleeping pill) and has largely been replaced by the benzodiazepine family.
+It was widely abused, known on the street as "red devils" or "reds."
+Among barbiturates, secobarbital carries a particularly high risk of abuse and addiction, which is largely responsible for it falling out of use.